Resources for Managing Teleworkers

 - Manage by results, not by physical presence: Do not confuse worker activity with the results those activities produce.
 Establish a clear definition of objectives and performance indicators, and ensure close monitoring of those indicators along with ongoing training for teleworking employees.

-- For even more information on the key steps for maximizing your teleworking employees’ efficiency, visit the U.S. Office of Personnel Management’s Basics for Managers page.
+- For even more information on the key steps for maximizing your teleworking employees’ efficiency, visit the U.S. Office of Personnel Management’s Federal Community site.

 - Telework 101 for Managers: The U.S. Office of Personnel Management has developed a five-lesson course, Telework 101 for Managers, to guide managers in developing a telework program and effectively manage employees and their output in a mobile work environment.